 Poor survival instruction kills.
 It's important that you choose your instructor(s) wisely.
 The advice you take dealing with the safety and lives of you and your loved ones should come from a very knowledgeable source.
 After all, you’re learning skills that could save your life--not buying a toaster oven.
-Regardless of an outdoor schools longevity, size, media appeal, number of You Tube videos, or fancy web site, the number-one variable into the quality of their program is the quality of their instructor(s).
+Regardless of an outdoor schools longevity, size, media appeal, number of You Tube videos, TV presence, or fancy web site, the number-one variable into the quality of their program is the quality of their instructor(s).

 The following tips will help you choose a good instructor whether you’re looking for skills in outdoor survival, primitive living or urban preparedness.
 Remember, any school is only as good as its instructors.

 If your would-be instructor claims to have many years of survival experience, yet does not have a resume proving so, this should be your first red flag.
 Professional people have professional resumes; especially when their profession deals with life and death training.
 Has your potential instructor been teaching for ten years or ten weeks?
 If you’re interested in a large school with many instructors the school should post a resume for each of their guides.
 If not, ask them why they don’t share the experience level of their instructors.
 You have a right to know who’s taking you into the field and how qualified they are.
 If a wilderness emergency occurs, do you want to trust your safety to a student intern or someone with only a few years of “dirt time”?
 Teaching experience is important as self-reliant skills require many years of training and practice before proficiency can be obtained.
 Last but not least, keep in mind that resumes can and do lie.
+Vet the resume!

-2) Beware the "hobbyist".
-Ask to see if the instructor has been teaching survival skills continuously during their self-proclaimed years of operation.
+Ask your would-be instructor how they make their living.
+If they don't make their living teaching survival skills they are a hobbyist, not a full time professional survival skills instructor.
+Also, ask to see if they have been teaching survival skills continuously during their self-proclaimed years of operation.
 It’s not uncommon for someone’s "30 years" of survival experience to include the 20 years in which they operated a full-time bug extermination company (their real job) - yet they managed to teach a couple free survival courses a year for their cousins Cub Scout pack.
 Interpreting and promoting years of ones sporadic hobby or wishful thinking as "experience" on a professional resume or web site is fraudulent at best.
 One way to confirm an instructor’s honesty about the length of their schools operation is to look at the dates of their media portfolio; if they have one.
-If they claim their school is 20 years old, but all of the newspaper and magazine clippings on their web site are five years old or less, they’re most likely exaggerating their years of operation and experience.
+If they claim their school is 20 years old, but all of the newspaper and magazine clippings on their web site are five years old or less, they’re most likely lying about their years of operation and experience.

 If your potential instructor has a book, it will give you an overview of how they teach and what they know about a given subject.
 Books, due to their lengthy writing timeline, offer the writer an opportunity to "give-it-all-they-got", so to speak, to try to do the best possible job on the subject.
 If the information seems weak, and/or the book itself is really a "booklet" of fifty or sixty pages in length, reconsider the last few sentences.
 Self published books by vanity or home grown presses are NOT written by published authors.
 Anyone with money and time can self-publish.
 The fact that a writer has been published by a real publishing company will give you another "quality clue" into the potential survival instructors experience level.
-In order for a publisher to accept a book, many people in the publishing company thought that the writer was good enough (or at least famous enough) at what they did to finance the book for their eventual profit.
+In order for a publisher to accept a book, many people in the publishing company felt that the writer was good enough (or at least famous enough, see below) at what they did to finance the book for their eventual profit.
 (Notice how many survival books from TV survival personalities were published after their TV show aired.)
 This said, there are many great self-published books.

 4) Train from someone who teaches survival skills full-time.
 Would you feel comfortable seeing a physician who practiced medicine three months out of the year?
 Large schools with dozens of instructors have the impossible task of attempting to keep them employed full time.
 Finding year-round work in this business can be challenging, so locating an instructor that fits this category will tell you something about them; they are either very good, very lucky, both, or someone else is paying the bills.

 While this trait is rarer than hen’s teeth, it does exist.
 Whether you wish to learn outdoor survival, primitive living, home preparedness or other forms of doing more with less, they all have one thing in common, self-reliance.
 Ask your instructor about his or her lifestyle.
 Would you call it self-reliant?
 An outdoor survival instructor who lives in a city or town will have less daily outdoor experience than one who lives in a rural setting.
 If you have the opportunity to see your potential instructor in person, look at their hands, their feet, and their face.
 Any calluses or tan lines?
 Any signs of bodily use other than typing, selling survival gear on-line, or surfing survival forums?
 Self-reliant skills can be very physical and one who practices them on a routine basis will show the signs, just like all native peoples did for thousands of years.
 The bottom line is this; an instructor who lives what they teach demonstrates their passion about the subject by laying their lifestyle on the line to prove it.

 They will be the most familiar with your local flora and fauna.
 Learning to harvest cactus fruit from an Inuit is sketchy at best.
 If quality concerns you, the longer dedicated instructors have lived within the geographic areas they teach, the greater experience they’ll be able to pass on to you.

 Is your potential instructor known and respected by his or her peers?
 Are they known at all by their peers?
 Has their school been in operation for as long as their web page says it has?
 If they claim to have nearly two decades of “desert experience,” have they even lived in the desert for that long?
 Are they in the trenches teaching, or just a figure head for their organization?
-Unfortunately, these days the school with the best web-page and brochure is thought to be the best wilderness school as well.
-Don’t be a fool with your time and money, ask the hard questions and cross reference your instructor the best that you can.
+Unfortunately, these days the school with the best web-page, TV show, or brochure is thought to be the best wilderness school as well.
+Don’t be a fool with your time and money, ask the hard questions and cross reference your instructor.

 Large egos and cocky attitudes are all too common in the field of wilderness survival.
-One of the more unfortunate manifestations of this mind set is the failure to be open to learning new material.
+Given time, through natural selection, nature kills off cocky people who frequent the wilderness.
+One of the unfortunate manifestations of arrogance as an instructor is the failure to be open to learning new material.
 Any instructor who tells you there is only one way to do a skill is destined to be upstaged by a humble student with no preconceived bias as to how that skill is done.

 Most outdoor schools confuse “modern survival skills” with “primitive living skills.”
+They could not be more different in intention and context.
 Although there is overlap between the two, learning to flint-knap a stone knife has limited value for your 59-year-old aunt if she finds herself thrust into a real time wilderness survival situation.
-Ultimately and when taught in the proper order, knowing both sets of skills gives you greater potential for success when dealing with a survival scenario.
+Ultimately and when taught in the proper context and order, knowing both sets of skills gives you greater potential for success when dealing with a survival scenario.
 When the chips are down, a bow-drill is no substitute for matches and the know-how to use them.
 Instructors familiar with other aspects of self-reliance training beyond outdoor survival skills - from homesteading to passive solar design - use this wisdom to supplement and strengthen their teaching methodology across the board.

 Learning and practicing survival skills is a very experiential process.
 Unless you’re getting a price break, hands-on instruction involving more than ten or twelve students will cause the course quality to suffer because you’ll spend more time watching than doing.
 I specify “qualified” instructors as large schools often have a heavy instructor turn over and therefore rely on “interns” (future instructors working for free to gain experience).
 It should go without saying that interns have not yet achieved the field experience and knowledge base of a lead instructor.
 The U.S. military insists on training their Special Forces soldiers in small groups as they know it’s the most effective way to learn and practice hands-on skills.
-A school that packs dozens of students into the same course is more interested in their profit margin than your learning experience.
+A school that packs dozens of students into a course is more interested in their profit margin than your learning experience.

 Imagine a kayaking instructor who never took his or her students beyond a swimming pool for training.
 It's obvious that the swimming pool offers zero training reality and variables compared to an actual ocean or river, and yet the student is learning to kayak... or are they?
 When a survival instructor teaches you skills in a campground or in their back yard, you are not learning survival skills in the context of how they will be needed and executed in a real survival scenario in the back country.
 Survival is 90% psychology.
 Thus a so-called "advanced" course should not have student vehicles parked a hundred yards away as the student knows "escape", physically and mentally, is literally right around the corner.